Love, But Don’t Let Yourself Be Manipulated

 Simplistic?
 Yes.
 But it always helps me to boil things down to their bones first and add the flesh that fits from there.
 The angst some of us have about this is because of the wrong ways we view ourselves, other people, and God.
 I hope these little stories will help reveal a better way of looking at boundaries.
 Family #3 wasn’t mean.
 They were honest.
 Kind.
 Empathetic.
 And strong.
 Just the kind of people we want to be.
 Just the kind of people Jesus was.
 Just the kind of people you and I can be with a little tweaking of our belief systems.

 P.S.
 Do you like boiling things down like this?
 In the Flying Free Sisterhood education and support community, I make everything easy to understand so you’re able to change the false beliefs you don’t even know you have into beliefs that will serve you and those you love much better.
 What I teach has already changed the lives of hundreds of women.
 I’d love to invite you to join me in a safe space where we’ll do this together in community.
-Learn more and get on the waiting list HERE!
+Learn more HERE!